The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Introduction

 Clumps could also evolve within their host galaxies and alter their morphologies.
-Theoretical studies and simulations have predicted that clumps experience dynamical friction and/or interactions, which cause them to migrate to the centers of their hosts and contribute to the growth of bulges \citep{Noguchi99, Immeli04_ism, Immeli04_hst, Dekel09_theory, Krumholz10, Ceverino12, Inoue12, Perez13, Bournaud14, Mandelker14, Mandelker17, Dekel22}.
-However, other simulations find that clumps are short-lived and dissipate within $\sim100$ Myr due to stellar feedback, which drives strong outflows of gas (\citealt{Murray10, Genel12, Hopkins12, Moody14, Buck17, Oklopcic17, Meng20}; see also \citealt{Fensch21}).
-In this scenario, stars formed within the clumps could contribute to the growth of the thick disk (\citealt{Noguchi96, Inoue14}; see also \citealt{Bournaud07}).
+Theoretical studies and simulations have predicted that clumps experience dynamical friction and/or interactions, which cause them to migrate to the centers of their hosts and contribute to the growth of bulges \citep{Noguchi99, Immeli04_ism, Immeli04_hst, Dekel09_theory, Dekel22, Krumholz10, Ceverino12, Inoue12, Perez13, Bournaud14, Mandelker14, Mandelker17}.
+However, other simulations find that clumps are short-lived and dissipate within $\sim100$ Myr due to stellar feedback, which drives strong outflows of gas (\citealt{Murray10, Genel12, Hopkins12, Moody14, Buck17, Oklopcic17, Meng20}; see also \citealt{Fensch21}). { Regardless whether clumps migrate to the centers of their hosts,} stars formed within the clumps could {also} contribute to the growth of the thick disk (\citealt{Noguchi96, Bournaud07, Inoue14}).

 The evolution of the fraction of clumpy galaxies (\fclumpy) with redshift may also provide clues to the physical processes through which clumps form and evolve \citep{Guo15, Shibuya16}.
 Using HST imaging data, \fclumpy~has been estimated at various redshifts by identifying compact, UV-bright regions within galaxies.
 The behavior of \fclumpy~with redshift is well understood at $z\leq3$, but unclear at higher redshifts.
 At $z\leq3$, \fclumpy~peaks at $\sim60\%$ at $z\sim2$ and declines at lower and higher redshifts \citep{Elmegreen07, Overzier09, Puech10, Guo12, Murata14, Guo15, HinjosaGoni16, Shibuya16, Adams22, Sok22, Martin23, Sattari23}.
-These studies are largely consistent with predictions from simulations of the redshift evolution of galaxies undergoing VDI, based on simulations \citep{Cacciato12}.
+These studies are largely consistent with predictions from simulations of the redshift evolution of galaxies undergoing VDI \citep{Cacciato12}.
 Support for mergers was also found at lower redshift \citep{Puech10} and lower masses \citep{Guo15}.
-At $z>3$, there is disagreement on the behavior of \fclumpy~with redshift.
-One group of studies found that \fclumpy~decreases from $\sim40\%$ at $z\sim3$ to $\sim20\%$ at $z\sim8$ \citep{Ravindranath06, Conselice09, Oesch10, Shibuya16}.
-Another found that \fclumpy~is roughly constant with redshift at $\sim40\%$ from $z\sim4$ to $z\sim8$ \citep{Jiang13, Kawamata15, Curtis-Lake16, Bowler17, Ribeiro17}.
+At $z>3$, there is disagreement on the behavior of \fclumpy~with redshift{, with one set of observations finding that \fclumpy~decreases from $\sim40\%$ at $z\sim3$ to $\sim20\%$ at $z\sim8$ \citep{Ravindranath06, Conselice09, Oesch10, Shibuya16}, and another finding \fclumpy~to be roughly constant with redshift at $\sim40\%$ from $z\sim4$ to $z\sim8$ \citep{Jiang13, Kawamata15, Curtis-Lake16, Bowler17, Ribeiro17}}.